ravendb/docs/Articles/Raven.Documentation.Articles/articles/hidden-side-of-document-ids-in-ravendb.markdown

 ### 2. Exposing nested references
 <hr style="border-color:rgba(34,37,43,.15);">

-It's getting more interesting when we need to process an entity with nested references to other entities.
+It's getting more interesting when we need to process an entity containing nested references.

 Take a sample *Backlog item* record from the *YABT* database: